 You see, back in J-School, in the 90s, my future colleagues and I knew nothing of the then-nascent Internet and the havoc it would wreak on our prospective industry.
-We knew nothing because A) We had the misfortune of studying at Lumaville State and B) The web seemed little more than a computer lab curiosity responsible for introducing the tilda to English speakers, when web addresses looked like cartoon talk bubbles full of profanity ("'#@%~!' you too, Dagwood!").
+We knew nothing because A) We had the misfortune of studying at Lumaville State and B) The web seemed little more than a computer lab curiosity responsible for introducing the tilda to English speakers.
+Web addresses may no longer look like cartoon talk bubbles full of profanity ("'#@%~!' you too, Dagwood!") but they don't look like broadsheets either.
 We had little reason to believe that its once blue "hyperlinks" and primitive grey screens would soon swallow all media that had preceded it and permanently reorganize the industry in its image.

 It's as if some bastard offspring of Edison, Bell, Farnsworth, Gutenberg and the Lumiere Brothers cooked up a Dream Machine upon which all human desire may be projected, reflected and perhaps even perfected - always on, always aglow.
 Of course, the road from the boob-tube to YouTube, from movable type to blogs with typos is laden with casualties.
 There's an entire generation that will never purchase music in a record store or read a printed newspaper, let alone call a travel agent and say "Get me out of here before the Singularity and the sentient Internet turns us into slaves."

-This is how I found myself on the lifestyle beat for a startup that required endless filing of snark and crap that met certain considerations of "keyword density" and adhered to the house style of punchy prose that was neither punchy nor prose by any definition of contemporary letters, IMHO.
-For the past ten years, the work had been winnowed, watered and weighed down in equal measure.
-For the past ten years I've been in psychic exile.
-For the past ten years, I've been leaning on a pseudonyms to make the rent because...
+This is how I found myself on the lifestyle beat for a startup that required endless filing of snark and crap that met certain considerations of "keyword density" and adhered to the house style of punchy prose that was neither punchy nor prose by any definition of contemporary letters.
+IMHO.
+For the past five years, the work had been winnowed, watered and weighed down in equal measure.
+For the past five years I've been in psychic exile.
+For the past five years, I've been leaning on a pseudonyms to make the rent because...